Just one thing

 See whether you listened more.
 Created space.
 Found ease.

-I’d love to hear how it goes (or how you do with multitasking).
+I’d love to hear how it goes.
 Please share in the comments!